Welcome to The Happy Homeowner!

-While ownership of this blog has changed, this page will remain dedicated to the site’s original owner, Jen.
+While ownership of this blog has changed, this part of the page will remain dedicated to the site’s original owner, Jen.
 In her words:

 Hello, My name is Jen and I’m a reformed spendaholic….